CPunch/Laika/README.md

     <a href="https://github.com/CPunch/Laika/blob/main/LICENSE.md"><img src="https://img.shields.io/github/license/CPunch/Laika" alt="License"></a>
 </p>

-Laika is a simple Remote Access Toolkit stack for red teaming.
+Laika is a simple Remote Access Toolkit stack for educational purposes.
 It allows authenticated communication across a custom protocol with generated key pairs which are embedded into the executable (only the public key is embedded in the bot client ofc).
-This project currently only targets Linux, however the socket API has already been ported to work under various OS including Windows, Linux & MacOS.
-Cross-platform support for the bot client will come eventually.
+The bot client supports both Windows & Linux environments, while the shell & CNC server specifically target Linux environments.

 ![DEMO](img/demo.gif)

 Some notable features thus far:
-- [X] Lightweight, the bot alone is 270kb (22kb if not statically linked with LibSodium) and uses very little resources.
+- [X] Lightweight, the bot alone is 270kb (22kb if not statically linked with LibSodium) and uses very little resources minimizing Laika's footprint.
+- [X] Authentication & packet encryption using LibSodium and a predetermined public CNC key.
+- [X] Ability to open shells remotely on the victim's machine.
+- [ ] Ability to relay socket connections to/from the victim's machine.
 - [ ] Uses obfuscation techniques also seen in the wild (string obfuscation, tiny VMs executing sensitive operations, etc.)
 - [ ] Simple configuration using CMake
-    - [X] Setting keypairs (`-DLAIKA_PUBKEY=? -DLAIKA_PRIVKEY=?`)
+    - [X] Setting keypairs (`-DLAIKA_PUBKEY=? -DLAIKA_PRIVKEY=?`, etc.)
     - [ ] Obfuscation modes

 ## Would this work in real world scenarios?